nalgeon/tryxinyminutes/try/go/index.md

 The [Go language specification](https://go.dev/ref/spec) itself is highly recommended.
 It's easy to read and amazingly short (as language definitions go these days.)

 You can try out or share Go code on the [Go playground](https://go.dev/play/p/njnvlXVIrRd).

 On the reading list for students of Go is the [source code to the standard library](https://pkg.go.dev/std).
 Comprehensively documented, it demonstrates the best of readable and understandable Go, Go style, and Go idioms.
 If you click on a function name in a package documentation, you can drill down into the source code!

-Another great resource to learn Go is [Go by example](https://gobyexample.com/).
+Another great resource to learn Go is [Go by example](https://gobyexample.com/) by Mark McGranaghan and Eli Bendersky.

-There are many excellent conference talks and video tutorials on Go available on YouTube, and here are three playlists of the very best, tailored for beginners, intermediate, and advanced Gophers respectively:

-- [Golang University 101](https://www.youtube.com/playlist?list=PLEcwzBXTPUE9V1o8mZdC9tNnRZaTgI-1P) introduces fundamental Go concepts and shows you how to use the Go tools to create and manage Go code
-- [Golang University 201](https://www.youtube.com/playlist?list=PLEcwzBXTPUE_5m_JaMXmGEFgduH8EsuTs) steps it up a notch, explaining important techniques like testing, web services, and APIs
-- [Golang University 301](https://www.youtube.com/playlist?list=PLEcwzBXTPUE8KvXRFmmfPEUmKoy9LfmAf) dives into more advanced topics like the Go scheduler, implementation of maps and channels, and optimization techniques

-If you want to stay up to date on Go, read the [Applied Go Weekly Newsletter](https://newsletter.appliedgo.net?utm_source=codapi).
+If you want to stay up to date on Go, read the [Applied Go Weekly Newsletter](https://newsletter.appliedgo.net) by Christoph Berger.